Connection-topology--dependent energy transport and ergotropy in quantum battery networks with reciprocal and nonreciprocal couplings: Transport model and optimal operating point

 in which $\Lambda_0=\Gamma_1|p_a|^2+\kappa_a$, $\Lambda_i=(\Gamma_i+\Gamma_{i+1})|p_{b_i}|^2+\kappa_{b_i}$, for $i=1,...,n-1$, and $\Lambda_n=\Gamma_n|p_{b_n}|^2+\kappa_{b_n}$.

 In the long-time limit $t\rightarrow\infty$, dissipation drives the system to relax to a steady state, for which the stored energy of the $n$-th battery reduces to

 In the cascaded configuration, energy propagates sequentially from the charger toward the end of the chain.
 The terminal battery thus provides a natural figure of merit for transport performance, because it directly probes how much energy survives the cumulative attenuation and leakage encountered along the chain.
-Exploiting the recursive structure revealed by the analytical results in Appendix~\ref{AA}, the stored energy in the terminal battery can be expressed as
+Generalizing the above results, we obtain the following dependence of the energy in the terminal battery on the battery number: